halcyondigital/takeoff/README.md

 <!-- @file Instructions for subtheming using the CDN Starterkit. -->
 <!-- @defgroup sub_theming_cdn -->
 <!-- @ingroup sub_theming -->
-# Halcyon Digital website theme
+# 'Takeoff' website theme for Drupal

 Website theme for [Halcyon Digital].
 Based on Bootstrap 3 and [Drupal Bootstrap].
 Incorporates [fullpage.js]